MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 ### The %%qsharp command

 By default, Q# programs in Jupyter Notebooks use the `ipykernel` Python package.
-To add Q# code to a notebook cell, use the `%%qsharp` command, which is enabled with the `qsharp` Python package.
+To add Q# code to a notebook cell, use the `%%qsharp` command, which is enabled with the `qsharp` Python package, followed by your Q# code.

 When using `%%qsharp`, keep the following in mind: